pflanze/vcard-scm/README.md

-# vcard-scm: VCard files from Scheme
+# vcard-scm: vCard files from Scheme

-This is currently just a VCard generator, not a parser.
+This is currently just a vCard generator, not a parser.

-* `vcard.scm`: the definition of the VCard file format.
+* `vcard.scm`: the definition of the vCard file format.

 * `vcard-easy.scm`: an abstraction that simplifies the data format of vcard a bit, and more importantly, tries to fill it into a vcard